 AUTHOR: WILLIAM ELLIS-REES

-On the 12th of July 1821 at the church of St Marylebone, just south of Regent’s Park, a George Evelyn married a Mary Jane Massy-Dawson.
+On 12 July 1821 at the church of St Marylebone, just south of Regent’s Park, a George Evelyn married a Mary Jane Massy-Dawson.

 However, we are concerned not with the veteran of 1815 but with another George, who at the time was living barely four miles from Marylebone in the City of London, and who was his half-brother, and was a son of the same father, even though his name was not Evelyn but Nyleve.
 George Nyleve.
 He was cut from a very different cloth, and his story, which now follows, is certainly a strange one.

 The father of the two Georges was John Evelyn, a namesake and cousin several times removed of the seventeenth-century diarist.
 Starting in 1770 at the age of twenty-seven, he worked for twenty years for the Honourable East India Company, holding various offices in what were then Calcutta and Dacca but are now Kolkata and Dhaka respectively.

 At first glance Evelyn’s life in India was conventional enough.
 He was introduced to a young Irish girl by the name of Anne Shee, who had been sent out to Dacca to find a suitable husband, and he married her, aged sixteen, in 1787.
 Three years later the Evelyns sold their horses and carriages and left Bengal for England.
 By this time they had two children, and another two were born after their return, of whom the elder was the George who would one day distinguish himself fighting in Wellington’s army.
 But whereas Anne Evelyn née Shee was a mother of four, John Evelyn was a father of five.
 For he also had an illegitimate child — a son — whose arrival in the world requires a word or two of explanation.